iyobo/goreactus/readme.md

 ## How to run
-Run the go server by running the script runserver.sh.
+Backend: Run the go server by running the script runserver.sh.
-Then open reactclient/index.html
+Client: Then open reactclient/index.html.
+As always, it's best to run a frontend client from the context of a server, but in this case, running as just the html file is fine.

 ### Backend Server:
 sh runserver.sh